MCServerScout/Discord-Bot/docs/login.md

   - Ex: `0x020"uuid"10"username"...`
   - uuid is a string
   - username is a string
-  - This indicates that the server has accepted your login and you can now send the encryption packets
+  - This indicates that the server has accepted your login, and you can now send the encryption packets
 - 0x04: Load Plugin
   - Ex: `0x04"channel"10"plugin data"`
   - channel is a string